dr. C Gao

 Biography

-His research focuses on designing energy-efficient digital AI hardware for edge computing, emphasizing ultrahigh-speed communication, video/audio processing, robotics, and biomedical applications.
+His research focuses on designing energy-efficient digital AI hardware for edge computing, emphasizing wireless communication, video/audio processing, and healthcare applications.
 He applies brain-inspired neuromorphic principles to bridge the gap between artificial neural networks (ANNs) and spiking neural networks (SNNs), achieving massive acceleration and competitive accuracy on real-world tasks.
-He has published multiple papers in prestigious journals and conferences and received the Best Paper Award at the 2020 IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS).
-He holds a PhD with Distinction from the University of Zurich and ETH Zurich and an MSc in Analogue and Digital Integrated Circuit Design from Imperial College London.
+He has published in journals including TNNLS, JSSC, JETCAS, TCAS-I, TVLSI, etc., and conferences including FPGA, ISSCC, IEDM, ISCAS, AICAS, ICRA, AAAI, etc., and received the Best Paper Award at the 2020 IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS).

 He is a co-recipient of the 2020 Misha Mahowald Prize for Neuromorphic Engineering and the 2022 Mahowald Early Career Award in Neuromorphic Engineering.
 He recently secured the 2022 Marie Skłodowska-Curie Postdoctoral Fellowship and was named a 2023 MIT Technology Review Innovator Under 35.